opsone-ch/documentation/www/services/firewall.md

 # Firewall Service

 Note: This site belongs to the IP firewall.
-There is also a web application firewall which is described within the [Website Service](/services/website/index.md#Web_Application_Firewall) below)
+There is also a web application firewall which is described within the [website service](/services/website.md#Web_Application_Firewall)

 ## Default settings